-The TOE is installed in general offices and connected to the LAN, and it is used from the client PC connected to the LAN.
+The TOE is installed in a general office and connected to a LAN, and it is used from client PCs connected to the LAN.
 Figure 4-1 shows the general operational environment of the TOE.

 Figure 4-1 Operational Environment of the TOE